 - You give us consent to do so for a specific purpose; or

 - We need to process your data to comply with a legal obligation.

 If you have consented to our using information about you for a specific purpose, you have the right to change your mind at any time, but this will not affect any processing that has already taken place.
 Where we are using your information because we or a third party (e.g., your employer) have a legitimate interest to do so, you have the right to object to that use though, in some cases, this may limit your ability to use the Services.

 When we process personal information in our capacity as a "processor" for our customer, the customer is responsible for establishing the legal basis for the processing.

 How we share information we collect

-We make collaboration tools, which allow sharing information through the Services and with certain third parties.
-We share information we collect about you in the ways discussed below, including in connection with possible business transfers.
+Postman's products are collaboration tools, which provide a way to share information through the Services and with certain third parties, as described more fully below.
 We are not in the business of selling information about you to advertisers or other third parties.
-We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
-This does not include trusted third parties who assist us in operating our websites, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
-We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others' rights, property, or safety.
-However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.
+We do not sell information that directly identifies you (like name and contact info) to outside parties (visitor information, however, including information collected via cookies and other technology, may be provided to other parties for marketing, advertising, or other uses).
+We may share information with trusted third parties who assist us in operating our websites, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
+We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others' rights, property, or safety, or in other circumstances described below.